The End

 The Mail leads this morning with the story that

-Police are failing to investigate almost four in every ten crimes, it was revealed last night.
+Police are failing to investigate almost four in every ten crimes, it was revealed last night.the paper adds that

 The offences include sex attacks, violent robberies, harassment, burglary and drug incidents.